Zimbabwe national cricket team

 The Zimbabwe men's national cricket team, also known as the Chevrons, represents Zimbabwe in men's international cricket and is overseen by Zimbabwe Cricket.
 Zimbabwe has been a full member of the International Cricket Council (ICC) since 1992.
-As of October 2025, Zimbabwe was ranked 11th in Tests, 11th in One Day Internationals (ODIs) and 11th in Twenty20 internationals (T20Is) by the ICC.
+As of October 2025, Zimbabwe was ranked 11th by the ICC in all three formats of the game: Tests, One Day Internationals (ODIs) and Twenty20 internationals (T20Is).

 History

 Before Test status

 Zimbabwe – known as Rhodesia until 1980 – had a national cricket team before it achieved Test status.